DFHack modding guide¶

 The structure of the game¶

 “The game” is in the global variable df.
-The game’s memory can be
+Most of the information

 Your first script¶